paytrail/documentation/content/terminology/_index.en.md

 ---
 title: "Terminology"
 description: "Don't get it?
 Don't sweat it.
-Read the definitions from our glossary."
+Check out the definitions from our glossary."
 icon: "ti-book"
 draft: false
 type: docs